salaboy/clubhouse-logs/README.md

 # Clubhouse Logs
 Clubhouse Call Logs and Notes about interesting chats with interesting people.
+If you want to share: [bit.ly/ch-logs](bit.ly/ch-logs)

 ## 1/07/21: Bleeding Edge Kubernetes Projects Conversation